 Each streak is many kilometers wide and extends corner to corner right around 10,000 kilometers over.
 This example was uncovered out of the blue by the IR2 camera, and the group has named it a planetary-scale streak structure.
 This scale of streak structure has never been seen on Earth and could be a wonderful one of a kind to Venus.

 Utilizing the AFES-Venus high-resolution simulations, the group reconstructed the pattern (Figure 1 right-hand side).
-The closeness between this structure and the camera perceptions demonstrate the precision of the AFES-Venus recreations.
+The closeness between this structure and the camera perceptions demonstrates the precision of the AFES-Venus recreations.

 Next, through detailed analyses of the AFES-Venus simulation results, the team revealed the origin of this giant streak structure.
 The key to this structure is a phenomenon closely connected to Earth’s everyday weather: polar jet streams.
-In mid and high latitudes of Earth, a large-scale dynamics of winds (baroclinic instability) forms extratropical cyclones, migratory high-pressure systems, and polar jet streams.
+In Earth’s mid and high latitudes, large-scale winds (baroclinic instability) form extratropical cyclones, migratory high-pressure systems, and polar jet streams.

-This investigation uncovered the giant streak structure on the planetary scale in the lower cloud dimensions of Venus, repeated this structure with simulations and proposed that this streak structure is shaped from two sorts of atmospheric fluctuations (waves), baroclinic instability and jet streams.
-The successful simulation of the planetary-scale streak structure shaped from multiple atmospheric phenomena is proof for the exactness of the reenactments for individual wonders determined in this procedure.
+This investigation uncovered the giant streak structure on the planetary scale in the lower cloud dimensions of Venus, repeated this structure with simulations, and proposed that this streak structure is shaped from two sorts of atmospheric fluctuations (waves), baroclinic instability and jet streams.
+The successful simulation of the planetary-scale streak structure shaped from multiple atmospheric phenomena proves the exactness of the reenactments for individual wonders determined in this procedure.

-Up to this point, investigations of Venus’ atmosphere have for the most part centered around normal computations from east to west.
+Up to this point, investigations of Venus’ atmosphere have, for the most part, centered around normal computations from east to west.
 This finding has raised the investigation of Venus’ atmosphere to another dimension in which discussion of the detailed three-dimensional structure of Venus is conceivable.
-The following stage, through a collaborative effort with Akatsuki and AFES-Venus, is to unravel the riddle of the atmosphere of Earth’s twin Venus, hidden in the thick billow of sulfuric acid.
+Through a collaborative effort with Akatsuki and AFES-Venus, the following stage is to unravel the riddle of the atmosphere of Earth’s twin Venus, hidden in the thick billow of sulfuric acid.